Performance leading practices

 Use inclusion and exclusion filters

-In a SharePoint Online source, in the Filters section, add Inclusion filters and/or Exclusion filters to specify which pages you want to index on a URL basis.
+On the Add/Edit a SharePoint Online Source page, in the Filters section, add Inclusion filters and/or Exclusion filters to specify which pages you want to index on a URL basis.
 Inclusion and exclusion filters can be useful, for example, to prevent indexing irrelevant pages you’re redirected to.

 Filters support regex and wildcard expressions.